-LO4: : Enables the students to identify the problems where artificial intelligence is required and the different methods available.
-Also to build and train neural network architectures and data mining techniques.
+LO4: Enables the students to identify the problems where artificial intelligence is required and the different methods available, and also to build and train neural network architectures and data mining techniques.

-CO1: Ability to identify what are and what are not big data problems and be able to recast big data problems as data science questions.
+CO1: Ability to identify what are and what are not big data problems and be able to recast big data problems as data science questions, and understand major components of the Hadoop ecosystem.